A Closed Queueing Maintenance Network with Two Batch Policies: A Product-Form Solution and Performance Analysis

-We concern the usable bikes in either various parking regions or the roads.
-Note that the roads with usable bikes are two different cases: The roads with riding bikes, and the roads from the maintenance shop to parking regions.
-We denote the stationary average number $E\left[ \varpi \right] $ of usable bikes in either the parking regions or the roads can be calculated by means of the marginal probabilities as follows:
+The path nodes with usable items have two different cases.
+We denote the average number $E\left[ \varpi \right] $ of usable items in either the bases or the path nodes by the marginal probabilities as follows: